The creativity of author, designer, broadcaster Ben Arogundade

 But, how will this increasingly diverse range of people, led by Woods, define themselves in the future?
 The latest US census polls suggest that ethnic identification is fragmenting even further, with significant numbers of respondents — black, Asian, Latino and white — ticking categories for two or more races.

 Today, although people like this may be claiming their right to self-authorship, it is still early to expect wider society to see them the way they see themselves.
 This reality is beyond their control.
-Tiger Woods may see himself as Cablinasian, and Barack Obama may see himself as black, but there are others out there who would disagree.
+Tiger Woods may see himself as Cablinasian, and Barack Obama may see himself as black, which is their right to do so, but simultaneously there are others out there who disagree.

 FAMILY HERITAGE: Sports celebrity Tiger Woods' parents are of mixed ethnicity and nationality.
 His mother Kultida is of Thai, Chinese and Dutch ancestry, while his father Patrick is of African American, Native American and Chinese heritage.

-*TIGER WOODS ETHNICITY & PARENTS ACCORDING TO GOOGLE SEARCH
+*TIGER WOODS ETHNICITY, PARENTS, CABLINASIAN - ACCORDING TO GOOGLE SEARCH

 520